truemagic-coder/nemo-agent/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer
 Nemo Agent generates code using AI.
-While it strives for accuracy and best practices, the generated code should be reviewed and tested before use in production environments.
+While it strives for accuracy and best practices, the generated code should be reviewed and tested before being used in a production environment.